nblockbuster/DestinyUnpackerCPP/README.md

 -----

-Usage: `DestinyUnpackerCPP.exe -p "path to packages" -i input package id -w (converts to wav)`
+Usage: `DestinyUnpackerCPP-Shadowkeep.exe -p "path to packages" -i input package id -w (Converts to WAV & also deletes wems when done) -g (Extracts wems with wwise id in hex)`

-(Package ID here refers to 02f6 or 0144 for example)
+(Package ID here refers to 023d or 0242 for example)

-Modified to export .WEM files by nblock, with major help from Philip & HighRTT
+Modified to export .WEM files by nblock, with major help from Philip & HighRTT.

+Reverted to shadowkeep package format with a ton of help from Philip & HighRTT as well.

 Default output folder is in a folder called "`output pkgid`" in the same directory as the exe.